emartineznunez/AutoMeKin2020/README.md

-# AutoMeKin

-**This is an older version of the code (no longer supported).
-The supported version can be obtained from:**
+# AutoMeKin.
+This is an older version of the code (no longer supported).
+The supported version can be obtained from:

 https://rxnkin.usc.es/index.php/AutoMeKin